 - Not accepted: An indication that the department feels you will not be successful in the dance curriculum at this time and you may not begin coursework as a dance major.
 You may audition again at a later date.
 Scholarship auditions (October and November) may be limited to those who have not recently auditioned.
 You may audition for entrance into the dance program no more than three times.

 The Department of Dance has designed the entrance audition process to focus solely on judging prospective students' potential to thrive and succeed in its dance curriculum.
-Because of that, the department has made a decision not to provide individual feedback to the approximately 150 students who audition each year.
+Because of that, the department has made a decision not to provide individual feedback to the over 150 students who audition each year.

 Prospective dance majors may also elect to apply for scholarships via the October or November auditions.
 Some scholarship funding may be available for those auditioning in February.